r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 (`src/Makevars.win`), the build of the R package tried again, generating another list of undefined symbols.
-Then one can merge the list of libraries established previously with the list established now, do the topological sort again, and iterate this way until linking succeeds.
+Then one can merge the list of libraries established previously with the list established now, do the topological sort again, and iterate this way until linking succeeds. `findLinkingOrder` does this, with some additional heuristics, as shown below.

 This is how linking orders for most patched CRAN packages were obtained, but thorough testing is needed to figure out whether they produce a working